 Additionally, we don't want to be maintaining bitrotted versions of things like tmail.
 We'd prefer to rely on gems created by experts in their niche who can maintain, and more importantly, fix bugs in, their code.
 We fully admit that our approach pushes the limits of Rubygems, but that has forced us to work with rubygems to improve a core piece of Ruby infrastructure.

 Rails is actually pretty modularThe arguments made here almost defy reason, but let's go through some of them.

-Absolutely.
+First, Rails can include almost as much or as little of the six major pieces as you prefer.Absolutely.
 I've referred to this in the past as the Lego vs. Duplo philosophy.
 Rails has added in a feature to allow you to remove entire blocks of functionality, but isn't built on an architecture that lets you granularly opt-out.
 Granular opt-out allows you to reuse foundational code without buying into the full set of opinionated defaults.

 One example of this is our auth system, which allows you to reuse the base auth code, which simply allows you to define strategies inside of a framework, even if you don't want to use our built-in strategies or login views.